monk-io/docs/docs/get-started/get-monk.md

 If you have a cluster running:

 1. Make sure you are connected to the cluster,
-2. Make sure your local Monk is the latest version,
+2. Make sure your local MonkOS is the latest version,
 3. Run `monk system upgrade` to upgrade all the nodes to the newest version.

 ## Installation Impact

-Monk aims to be a good steward of your filesystem and not scatter files throughout the disk.
-The Monk distribution is simple and consists of two binaries, `monkd` and `monk`.
+MonkOS aims to be a good steward of your filesystem and not scatter files throughout the disk.
+The MonkOS distribution is simple and consists of two binaries, `monkd` and `monk`.

 When installing with `apt` or `brew` those are placed or symlinked in `/usr/local/bin`. `apt` on Linux configures your `systemd` to start `monkd` as a service immediately after install and on system startup.
 Additionally, a `monkd` user group is created and assigned appropriately.